-Students who receive information from their school through an online student account platform should send their TAP Practitioner screenshots of the information appearing on the account.
+Young adults who receive information from their school through an online student account platform should send their Practitioner screenshots of the information appearing on the account.

-If schools do not use an online student account service, students should request the information from their school contact.
-Then, students should forward the information to their TAP Practitioner.
-Paper copies can submitted by mail, or by email with a clear photo of the information.
+If schools do not use an online student account service, young adults should request the information from their school contact.
+Then, young adults should forward the information to their Practitioner.
+Paper copies can be submitted by mail, or by email with a clear photo of the information.

 Duke and Duchess of Cambridge Scholarship

 The Alberta government established this scholarship to commemorate the Duke and Duchess of Cambridge’s Royal Visit to Alberta in July 2011.
 The scholarship recognizes the exceptional educational achievements of students who have been in care.